The forecast is calling for sunshine, your favorite people have cleared their schedules, and your picnic blanket is ready to go.

 Cheese and Crackers

 Pack harder cheeses that won't melt quickly in the heat.
-Add some grapes or nuts for variety, and voila, you've got an instant charcuterie board.
+Add some grapes or nuts for variety, and you've got an instant charcuterie board.

 Veggie Cups